getredash/website/src/pages/kb/user-guide/querying/download-query-results.md

 - Query API key.
 - Latest results URL in CSV and JSON format.
 You can also get the Excel format by changing the file type suffix from `json`/`csv` to `xlsx`.

+{% callout info %}

+The latest results in CSV or JSON format option will not work for queries that use parameters.

+{% endcallout %}